GrosSlava/gaml-c/Documentation/LanguageStandard/7-Modules/05-ModuleImport.md

 3. Checking module name and file name
 4. Imported content will be in namespace with imported module name
 5. Imported module can have local alias
+6. Module can only be imported into the global space of the current module (not from a class or function)